 Treats late infantile neuronal ceroid lipofuscinosis type 2 (CLN2) or tripeptidyl peptidase 1 (TPP1) deficiency.

 BrineuraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to cerliponase alfa, or if you have an infection of the brain or nerves or an infection on or around the device insertion site.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
-This medicine is given into the cerebrospinal fluid using an infusion pump system through a tube placed inside your head.
+This medicine is injected into the cerebrospinal fluid using an infusion pump system through a tube placed inside your head.

 - A nurse or other health provider will give you this medicine.

-- You may be given other medicines at least 30 to 60 minutes before you receive this medicine to help prevent infusion reactions.
+- You may be given other medicines (including allergy medicine, fever medicine, steroid) 30 to 60 minutes before you receive this medicine to help prevent unwanted effects.